bijualbert/eops_tf_modules/apps/lambda_function_s3_no_vpc/README.md

 # Description
-Module to create a lambda function subscribed to SQS
+Module to create a lambda function subscribed to S3